hit-moodle/moodle-local_onlinejudge/README.md

 It can automatically grade submitted source code by testing them against customizable test cases (ACM-ICPC/Online Judge style).

-It contains:
+It contains three modules:

-1. A local plugin call judgelib which provides the essential abilities of online judge.
+1. *judgelib* - a local plugin which provides an online judge function library to any part of Moodle.
-   It works like a library.
+2. *judges* - judge engine plugins for judgelib.
-2. A assignment type plugin call online judge which provides a UI to teachers and students and calls the judgelib to judge submissions.
+3. *clients* - any kind of moodle plugins can work as the client of judgelib to provide UI to teachers and students and call the judgelib to judge submissions.

-There are two judge engines:
+Now, the project includes two judge engines:

-1. Sandbox compiles and executes programs on the server in a protected environment.
+1. *sandbox* compiles and executes programs on the server in a protected environment.
    Supports C and C++ only.
-2. Ideone posts all data to ideone.com which compiles and executes programs remotely.
+2. *ideone* posts all data to ideone.com which compiles and executes programs remotely.
    Supports 40+ languaes, such as C/C++, Java, Python, C#, JavaScript, Perl, PHP.

+Now, the project includes one client:

+1. Online Judge Assignment Type - online judge version of the official *advanced uploading of files* assignment type.

 The workflow is: